Evacuation slide: Types

 Another unique type of evacuation slide is found on the DC-9 family of aircraft and its successors the MD-80 and Boeing 717.
-This type of slide is in the aircraft's tailcone, and deploys after the tailcone is jettisoned by flight attendants, allowing for evacuation through the rear of the airframe.
+This type of slide is in the aircraft's tailcone, and deploys after the tailcone is jettisoned, allowing for evacuation through the rear of the airframe.
 The procedure to use this exit may involve removing a plug-type pressure bulkhead, or a swing type door that leads directly to a walkway.
 At the end of the walkway is the slide pack and a manual tailcone jettison handle for use if the tailcone has not already been automatically jettisoned by opening the walkway entrance.

 One of the newest developments in evacuation slide technology can be found on the Airbus A380, which was developed by Goodrich Aircraft Interior Products.
 Certain slides on board the aircraft have the Tribrid Inflation System, which is connected to a sensing system within the door.
 If the door is opened in emergency mode at an abnormal attitude (e.g. nose up position due to the loss of landing gear), the slide will inflate normally but will also inflate several feet of additional slide to ensure the slide reaches the ground.
 This contrasts with the Boeing 747 as doors found on that aircraft have no such system; should the slide not reach the ground, the doors must be blocked to prevent passenger injury.